Author: Mary Ann Liebert, Inc./Genetic Engineering News

 "Understanding specific factors that may increase or reduce PTSD risk, including those related to deployment, can contribute to improved prevention and treatment strategies."

-The above information is from our reference library of resources relating to Sexuality that includes:
+The above information is from our Sexuality Publications that includes:

-Study reveals the number of sexual partners we have changes as we age, and there are some surprising results.
+Sex Lives in Britain Revealed - Study reveals the number of sexual partners we have changes as we age, and there are some surprising results.

-The Definitive Guide to the Evolutionary Biology of Sex: A delightful opportunity to watch things get weird and wild in the name of science and sex.
+Dr. Tatiana’s Sex Advice to all Creation by Olivia Judson– a book review - The Definitive Guide to the Evolutionary Biology of Sex: A delightful opportunity to watch things get weird and wild in the name of science and sex.

 3Glossary of Sexuality Terms